 Meherwan Irani remembers being blown away by the infrastructure already in place to connect local farmers to restaurants when he opened Chai Pani in 2009.
 Thanks to ASAP, he was given a list of 50 local farms that could provide seasonal food and help elevate his menu.

 In Asheville, Irani quickly found a willing audience for his savory chaat dishes.
-In 2022, Chai Pani received a James Beard Award for “Outstanding Restaurant” and the year prior, it was named one of “America’s Favorite Restaurants” by The New York Times
+In 2022, Chai Pani received a James Beard Award for “Outstanding Restaurant” and the year prior, it was named one of “America’s Favorite Restaurants” by The New York Times.

 “The ecosystem of Asheville was already set up for a chef to plug right in, which is what I did.”
 Irani said.
 “I can’t really take any credit for forging these relationships, cause, if anything, they came to me.
 It was a unique Asheville thing, to have that community built in.”

-The growth of that community has led to new and exciting restaurants and chefs like Silver Iocovozz’s Filipinx Neng Jr’s – recently featured in Bon Appetit – or Ashleigh Shanti’s Good Hot Fish, a fast-casual fish fry eatery that celebrates Black Appalachian culture, community and cuisine.
+The growth of that community has led to new and exciting restaurants and chefs like Silver Iocovozzi’s Filipinx Neng Jr’s – recently featured in Bon Appetit – or Ashleigh Shanti’s Good Hot Fish, a fast-casual fish fry eatery that celebrates Black Appalachian culture, community and cuisine.

 According to ASAP’s Sarah Hart, the influx of culinary creatives to the region has stemmed from Asheville’s changing food culture and its rise in popularity as a premier food destination.